Public Offering of Shares

 PDS, Risks to Punakaiki Fund’s Business and Plans, on page 49.

-About Punakaiki Fund
+About Punakaiki Fund (As at December 2017 PDS)

 Punakaiki Fund makes long-term investments into high-growth, revenue-generating New Zealand companies.
 The company has a diverse portfolio of investments in 20 Portfolio Companies and total assets, including cash, of $32.3 million.